mygazthehealer/chocos-vanilla-tweaks/MODDING.md

 - using Bonemeal on Flowers multiplies them on Grass, Dirt, Mud
 - Pumpkin Pie can be placed, decorated with Candle, and eaten by using empty hand
 - Furnace can yield more than 1 Item
+- Stonecutting can consume more than 1 Item
+- Cauldrons have 4 levels of volume (4 Bottles = 1 Bucket/Block)
+- Fire Resistance allows visibility under lava

 ## (Ideas)
 - Terracotta Bricks